rh376/rabbitmqphp_example/README.md

-# rabbitmqphp_example
+# Stream East Website

-Files for the actual website are in frontend-website, not in frontend
+All files for the front end are in "front-end website" folder